hurrainjhl/Picoctf-writeup/README.md

 **Notes:**

-1.Ensure Python is installed and accessible from the command line (python command).
+1.Ensure Python and libraries is installed and accessible from the command line (python command).

 2.Replace placeholders ('/path/to/directory', file names, password) with your actual values as per your setup.